 Though the company’s main business is WordPress hosting, it has expanded to deliver hosting services for database programs, static sites, and web applications.
 Thus, you can also host your apps and database projects with Kinsta.

 As mentioned earlier, every Kinsta site is hosted on GCP’s premium-tier network, which offers faster data transfers and reduced latency.
-With 35+ data centres and 260+ POPs CDN locations worldwide, you can host your site closer to your audience for improved speed.
+With 35+ data centers and 260+ POPs CDN locations worldwide, you can host your site closer to your audience for improved speed.

 Kinsta is designed for users needing high-performance hosting with minimal management hassle.
 It’s a great choice for: